Echenique0702/adello.github.io/_posts/2019-02-22-Rich-Media-Mobile-Creatives.md

 ### Optimized assets and sprites
 Assets are usually the heaviest in size when delivering 3rd party content and need the extra attention.
 There are mainly two methods to approach image optimization, through spritesheets and compression.
 #### SpriteSheet
-A spritesheet is the combination of more images into a single larger one, this leads to less memory used and better performance by having less requests.
+A spritesheet is the combination of multiple images into a single larger one.
+This leads to less memory used and better performance by having less requests.
 #### Compression
 For lighter assets that don't require an alpha channel, we use JPG with a standard compression rate of 80% for optimal image quality / file size ratio.
 As well, we strip all the metadata and use Progressive Encoding instead of the default "Baseline mode", for faster display.
 Though, there are more modern image formats, such as WebP and JP2 (JPG 2000), that have a superior compression and better quality characteristics than their counterparts, JPG and PNG.